JEP draft: Strict Field Initialization in the JVM (Preview)

 Various libraries allow fields to be assigned and read without using bytecode instructions.
 These include java.lang.reflect.Field, java.lang.invoke.MethodHandle, and java.lang.invoke.VarHandle.

-For strictly-initialized static fields, assignments and reads expressed through library code perform the same checks and have the same effects on the class initialization state as putstatic and getstatic, as described above:
+For static fields, assignments and reads expressed through library code perform the same checks and have the same effects in a larval class initialization state as putstatic and getstatic, as described above:

-For strictly-initialized instance fields, note that the verifier prevents libraries from interacting with objects in the early larval state.
-Until the object reaches the late larval phase, the initialization state of the object may only be manipulated with bytecode instructions in an <init> method.
-This means that a strictly-initialized field cannot be assigned its initial value by a library, and a strictly-initialized final field cannot be mutated by a library.
+For instance fields, note that the verifier prevents libraries from interacting with objects in a restricted larval state.
+Until the object reaches the unrestricted larval state, the initialization state of the object may only be manipulated with bytecode instructions in an <init> method.
+This means that a strictly-initialized field cannot be assigned its initial value by a library, and a strictly-initialized final field cannot be assigned at all by a library.

 This restriction on instance fields is inconvenient for tools that perform their own object initialization for user-defined classes, but is necessary to support the invariants of strictly-initialized fields.
 These tools must, necessarily, cooperate with the class's <init> methods to initialize any strictly-initialized fields.